veekooFIN/GigatronTTL/old/README.md

 ---------------------------------------------------------------------------------------------------------------

 Gfx mandelbrot (16 iterations) uses floating point and takes 2 hours 5 minutes to draw the screen.
 With latest compiler 1 hour 31 minutes.
+27% faster.

 Gfx julia uses (16 iterations) floating point and takes 1 hour 50 minutes to draw the screen.
 With latest compiler 1 hour 8 minutes.
+38% faster.

 --

 Extended version of gfx mandelbrot (64 iterations) uses floating point and takes 4,5 hours to draw the screen.
 With latest compiler 4 hours 12 minutes.
+7% faster.

 Extended version of gfx julia uses (64 iterations) floating point and takes 3 hours to draw the screen.
 With latest compiler 2 hours 34 minutes.
+14% faster.

 --

 Ascii mandelbrot (11 iterations) uses floating point and takes 2 min 1 sec to draw the screen.
 With latest compiler 1 min 38 sec.
+19% faster.

 Ascii julia (11 iterations) uses floating point and takes 1 min 55 sec to draw the screen.
 With latest compiler 1 min 35 sec.
+17% faster.

 Ascii burning ship (11 iterations) uses floating point and takes 1 min 44 sec to draw the screen.
 With latest compiler 1 min 35 sec.
+9% faster.

 ---------------------------------------------------------------------------------------------------------------